Fiesta Shows

 Amusement park traveling throughout the New England region of the U.S.

 Fiesta Shows is a traveling carnival that entertains and visits over 60 communities throughout the New England region.
 It is New England's largest carnival.

 History

 It was founded in Salisbury Beach, Massachusetts, in 1935 when Eugene Dean and Jack Flynn entered the amusement park business.
 Fiesta Shows has been in partnership with the Topsfield Fair for over 50 years now.
 About 500,000 views come to the fair every year.
 In the year of 1967, Dean and Flynn purchased Fiesta Shows completely.
 Fiesta Shows is a traveling amusement park that features rides and concession set up for fairs and carnivals.

 Admission

-At the gate, admission is usually less than 2 or 3 dollars to get into the carnival or fair.
+At the gate, admission is usually 3 dollars to get into the carnival or fair.

-To get on the rides and attractions, you need to purchase tickets.
-Tickets are sold at any ticket window you can find at your local carnival or fair.
-Each ride usually takes 3 to 5 tickets for anyone willing to participate on them.
+To get on the rides and attractions, you need to purchase a Fair Pass (since 2021).
+Tickets were previously sold until the COVID-19 pandemic.
+Each ride now takes a certain amount of credits for anyone willing to participate on them (previously, a certain number of tickets).